evnm/research-in-production/java.md

 ### [A Generational Mostly-concurrent Garbage Collector](http://www.cs.ucsb.edu/~ckrintz/racelab/gc/papers/detlefs-generational.pdf)

-_Tony Printezis, and David Detlefs_
+_Tony Printezis and David Detlefs_

 __Abstract.__ This paper reports our experiences with a mostly-concurrent incremental garbage collector, implemented in the